AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-29787-magento-patch-related-products-are-not-displayed.md

 ---
-description: The MDVA-29787 patch solves the issue where **Related Products** are not displayed on an Adobe Commerce store frontend.
-This patch is available when the Quality Patches Tool (QPT) 1.0.6 is installed.
-The patch ID is MDVA-29787.
+title: "MDVA-29787: related products are not displayed"
 labels: 2.3.0,2.3.1,2.3.2,2.3.2-p2,2.3.3,2.3.3-p1,2.3.4,2.3.4-p1,2.3.4-p2,2.3.5,2.3.5-p1,2.3.5-p2,2.3.6,2.4.0,2.4.0-p1,QPT 1.0.6,QPT patches,Magento Commerce,Magento Commerce Cloud,related products,support tools,target rule,Adobe Commerce,cloud infrastructure,on-premises
-title: 'MDVA-29787: related products are not displayed'
 ---

-# MDVA-29787: related products are not displayed

 The MDVA-29787 patch solves the issue where **Related Products** are not displayed on an Adobe Commerce store frontend.
 This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.0.6 is installed.
 The patch ID is MDVA-29787.